an independent musician

 I wanted to make a piece in memory of one of the greatest electronic musicians who passed away last year: Vangelis.
 Particularly the initial pad, made with the FM-X engine of the Yamaha MODX6, is reminiscent of his sounds even though his pads were known for subtractive (e.g. CS-80) rather than Frequency Modulation (FM) synthesis.

 As the composition progressed, the music began to guide me away from my initial direction with some melodies following even baroque elements.
-The fusion of repeating patterns, evolving pads from the Yamaha MODX and Roland JD-08, complemented by sampled orchestral and choir sounds, gave birth to the song's title.
+The fusion of repeating patterns, evolving pads from the Yamaha MODX and Roland JD-08, complemented by PCM orchestral and choir sounds, gave birth to the song's title.

 You can find this piece at the following links: Spotify, Apple Music, Bandcamp